arianesoldatelli/Estudo-de-caso-sobre-a-qualidade-de-vinhos-usando-Python/README.md

 -Physical-chemical properties: fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulfates, alcohol;

 -Quality assessment: quality (score between 1 and 10 - median of at least 3 assessments made by wine experts).

+Relevant insights for the dataset:

+-Which chemical characteristics are most important for predicting wine quality?

+-Is a certain type of wine (red or white) associated with better quality?

+-Do wines with higher alcohol content receive higher ratings?

+-What level of acidity is associated with better quality?

 1-Análise_1_Understanding Data using Pandas